 Whether you are planning your 10 days in Italy, have a bit more time and are spending 2 weeks in Italy, or renting a car and doing an Italy road trip, we recommend seeing Saint Mark’s Basilica for every single one of these itineraries!

-Book Here: Skip The Line Ticket For St. Mark’s Basilica
+Book Here: Skip the Line: St. Mark’s Basilica Guided Tour

-Stop 2: Climb the Companile di San Marco Bell Tower
+Stop 2: Climb the Campanile di San Marco Bell Tower

 Step 3: Marvel at Doge’s Palace